U.S. Fed ships new $100 bills with anti-counterfeit features

-WASHINGTON (Reuters) - The Federal Reserve began supplying banks on Tuesday with billions of redesigned $100 bills that incorporate advanced anti-counterfeiting features, the U.S. central bank said.
+WASHINGTON, Oct 8 (Reuters) - The Federal Reserve began supplying banks on Tuesday with redesigned $100 bills that incorporate advanced anti-counterfeiting features, the U.S. central bank said.

 The notes, which retain the image of American statesman and scientist Benjamin Franklin, include two new security features - a blue three-dimensional security ribbon with images of bells and 100s, and a color-changing bell in an inkwell, the Fed said in a statement.

-The $100 bills, the biggest U.S. denomination known in American slang as “Benjamins,” also keep security features from the previous design, such as a watermark.
+The bills, known as Benjamins, also keep security features from the previous design, such as a watermark.

 “The new design incorporates security features that make it easier to authenticate, but harder to replicate,” said Federal Reserve Board Governor Jerome Powell said in a statement.